All Borders between Tibet and Nepal: Each for Different Role

-There are 6 border crossings existing between Nepal and Tibet, namely, Pulan, Lizi, Gyirong, Zhangmu, Riwu, Chengtang.
-Among these, three ports (Pulan, Gyirong and Zhangmu) are designated as international ports, while the rest are only designated for bilateral trade.
-Currently, only the Gyirong Port is opened to allow tourists to travel between Nepal and Tibet.
-However, it is still quite convenient for you to take a lifetime Tibet and Nepal overland tour.
+There are 6 border crossings existing between Nepal and Tibet, namely, Pulan, Lizi, Gyirong, Zhangmu, Riwu, and Chengtang.
+Among these, three ports (Pulan, Gyirong, and Zhangmu) are designated as international ports, while the rest are only designated for bilateral trade.
+Currently, only the Gyirong Port is open to allow tourists to take a Tibet and Nepal overland tour.

 This border is situated in Pulan County, Ngari Prefecture, in the southeast of Tibet.
-As one of the most important ports between Tibet and Nepal, it is mainly used to maintain the developing of trade between these two regions.
+As one of the most important ports between Tibet and Nepal, it is mainly used to maintain the development of trade between these two regions.
 Pulan Port has a rich trade history of over 500 years.
 It became an important trade and tourism region in Tibet due to the traditional goods that were exported.
 The port was open for the first time in 1954, and then was closed in 1962.
-The port was reopened in 1992 to encourage more trade exchange between neighborhoods.
-Since there is a lot of snow and the roads are disastrous, foreign business men can deliver their goods only between July and September.
-In the surroundings of the border from Tibet side you can visit Mountain Kailash and Lake Manasarovar, the well-known pilgrimage sites of Tibetan Buddhism.
-Every year, thousands of tourists, including the devout believers, come to experience a spiritual journey to Mt.
-Kailash.

 Pulan Port between Nepal and Tibet